GenericMappingTools/gmt/trunk/doc/rst/source/gmt.rst

 **gmt --help** to list all GMT programs and to show all installation directories.
-For an explanation of the various **GMT** settings in this man page (like **FORMAT\_FLOAT\_OUT**), see the man page of the GMT configuration file **gmt.conf**.
+For an explanation of the various **GMT** settings in this man page (like **FORMAT\_FLOAT\_OUT**), see the man page of the GMT configuration file `gmt.conf <gmt.conf.html>`_.
 Information is also available on the **GMT** home page gmt.soest.hawaii.edu